hobrob/terabricks/temporals/README.md

 - [ ] Optimize period array validation - Introduce a constructor function that embeds a validation watermark or checksum into period arrays.
 This will reduce redundant format checks across UDF calls and improve runtime efficiency while preserving data integrity.

 Contributions are welcome, please see [CONTRIBUTIONS.md]() for more info.

+## 🙏 7.
+Support This Project

+If you find this project helpful, inspiring, or just plain cool, consider supporting its development.
+Your contributions help keep the lights on and the ideas flowing.

+### Buy Me a Coffee
+You can make a small donation via [BuyMeACoffee](https://www.buymeacoffee.com/yourusername) — every cup fuels more code!

+### Crypto Donations
+Prefer crypto?
+You’re awesome!
+Here are some wallet addresses:

+- **Bitcoin (BTC):** `bc1qszqvuczfj7h26jv57kacwlyqn5z7ptdmnlpdpp`
+- **Litecoin (LTC):** `MGxDKMDwrWLXJxuxjnuPiBnQHkGKXyBpcS`
+- **Ethereum (ETH):** `0xbE9056cB36f741FcB50c1d49b700cDA6dbdc614c`

+### Other Ways to Support
+- Share the repo with others who might benefit
+- Star ⭐ the project on GitHub
+- Open an issue or PR to help improve it